stardog-union/launchpad-docs/voicebox.md

 ### Voicebox Configuration File

-n addition to the environment variables provided to the Voicebox Service, the Voicebox Service also requires you to give it a configuration file in JSON.
+In addition to the environment variables provided to the Voicebox Service, the Voicebox Service also requires you to give it a configuration file in JSON.

 Here's an example configuration file for using Voicebox with AWS Bedrock: